I use jaggery instead of sugar.

 Good question.
 Perhaps a week?
 Similar to homemade ice tea. ~Elise

-I love your site, so much inspiration and I’ve had great results with your recipes…especially
+Dear Elise, I love your site, so much inspiration and I’ve had great results with your recipes…especiallywhen I follow them.

 Where can I get dried hibiscus flowers?